kubevirt/kubevirt-velero-plugin/hack/README.md

     NOTE: Standard builds require a running Docker daemon!

 The standard workflow is performed inside a helper container to normalize the build and test environment for all devs.
-Building in the host environment is supported by the Makefile, but is not recommended.

-    Docker builds may be disabled by setting DOCKER=0; e.g.
-    $ make all DOCKER=0

 `$ make all` executes the full workflow.
 For granular control of the workflow, several Make targets are defined: